aegershman/yugabyte-boshrelease/README.md

 ## client-to-server tls

-Also in progress, but available for opt-in using an operator file.
+On by default, but `allow_insecure_connections: true` by default for optional use of TLS from clients.
+All settings can be configured using operator files.

 [Also also `YEDIS` does not support client-server TLS](https://docs.yugabyte.com/latest/secure/tls-encryption/)